mikeschaekermann/Installation-guide-for-GitLab-on-OS-X/README.md

 	sudo gem install bundler
 	sudo bundle install --deployment --without development test mysql aws

+If you the pg gem should fail to install, use the following command instead ([as described here](http://www.uponmyshoulder.com/blog/2011/cant-find-the-postgresql-client-library-libpq/)):

+	sudo env ARCHFLAGS="-arch x86_64" bundle install --deployment --without development test mysql aws

 In case if you are using mysql as database

 	sudo gem install bundler